Windows 11 23H2 new features and changes (September 2023 update)

 The company is also rolling out changes that should noticeably help improve the performance of the “calculating” phase when sending a large number of files at once in File Explorer to the recycle bin.

-The new version of Windows 11 will also include a redesigned share window and improved file transfer speeds, and you can now see your computers at the top of the list of discovered devices.
+The new version of Windows 11 includes a redesigned share window and improved file transfer speeds, and you can now see your computers at the top of the list of discovered devices.

 Nearby Sharing UI